-It’s easy to confuse someone who loves themself, as someone who’s self-absorbed; from the outside, they often look the same.
+It’s easy to confuse someone who loves themself, as someone who’s self-absorbed; from the outside, they may look the same.
 But the difference is major.

 If you’re self-absorbed you operate from a place of lack, fear and insecurity.
 You do your damnedest to control situations and people in a way that pleases you because you need things to go your way to validate your self-worth.
 There’s a reliance on everything that’s outside of you to feel good because you haven’t (yet) embraced your innate self-worth.
 This can make you use others to your benefit, seek attention and try to squeeze the most out of situations and people.